Carburton: 1881 Census – 1961 Census

 Data from the 1881 Census shows that the population was 191 in 1881, which then decreased by about 35 in the 1891 Census.
 The population continued to decrease with the 1911 Census revealing a population density of 141.
 However data from the 1921 Census shows a population increase to 150, with 71 males and 77 females.
 By the 1931 Census the population had fallen again by 2 to 148, but the 1951 Census shows a drastic decrease with a population of 108.
 By the 1961 Census the population had fallen to 101, with 54 males and 47 females.

 2001 Census

-The 2001 Census recorded that only 75 people now live in Carburton with males making up the majority by 45 and females by 30.
+The 2001 Census recorded that only 75 people lived in Carburton, with males making up the majority of 45 residents and females numbering 30.

 2011 Census

 The 2011 Census again recorded that the population of Carburton remained less than 100.
-Details are included in the civil parish of Clumber and Hardwick.
+Details were included in the adjacent civil parish of Clumber and Hardwick.

+2021 Census

+The 2021 Census recorded that only 69 people live in Carburton.
+Males continue to make up the majority of the residents with 37 reported, while 32 women were recorded.